 Overview

 - For Email, the API returns an inbox address; you forward messages from allowed senders to that address.
+Set up automatic forwarding rules in your email client to start building your corpus, Bigdata will ingest and process content automatically.

 - Create connector: Register a new ingestion source.
 For email connectors, the response includes a connector ID and an inbox address; forward messages from allowed senders to that address to ingest content into Bigdata.